ansys/pyfluent/README.rst

 PyFluent
 ========
-Fluent's SolverAPI exposed in Python
+Fluent's Solver and Meshing capabilities exposed in Python

 Installation
 ------------